 When the connective tissue of the shoulder joint becomes extremely thick and tight, it causes a condition called “frozen shoulder”.
 These adhesions are rough bands of tissue.
 It is not clear why the body does this.
 Although most doctors recommend surgery to remove adhesions from the body, chiropractic care has proven highly effective in relieving this painful condition.

 Tendonitis or Shoulder Injuries: Chiropractic treatment

 Tendonitis occurs when the tissues linking the bone to the muscle become inflamed.
 Inflammation can cause intense pain.
 Sometimes tendonitis can become so severe that the shoulder becomes immobile.
 Trying to move it causes severe pain.
-This is why it’s important to not let tendonitis resolve on its own.
+You can’t let the tendonitis heal by itself.
 Tenonitis can be treated by more than 4 million adults in the United States.

 Tendonitis most commonly affects people over 40.
 However it can also affect those who are in accidents, do sports or work that requires repetitive motion such as carpentry.
 Most doctors will recommend steroids injections to stop inflammation.
 Corticosteroids have so many side effects that they should only be used 2 to 3 times before they cause more damage to your body’s tissues and inflammation.

 After your chiropractor conducts a thorough exam, and examines imaging tests such as xrays, they will create a customized treatment plan.
 Your doctor will first try to reduce inflammation using herbal anti-inflammatories and ice therapy.